-In the following video you will see how well children between 5 and 6 years of age can swim.
+In the following video we will look at teaching freestyle using skill building for 5 to 6 year old.
 Samu has attended 2 swimming lessons per week since he was 4 months old and has a home pool.
 At almost 6 years of age, Samu’s fine motor skills are developing rapidly and you can see that he is starting to combine the various swimming skills required to swim with a good freestyle technique.

 If you want to achieve good freestyle technique it is vital that the child has a powerful kick.
 We can develop this kick early by using kicking in our warm up activities with physical manipulation from the swimming teacher or parent.